 - Dean of Partnerships or nominee (Chair) - at least one external academic with relevant subject expertise - Deputy Dean Education of relevant Faculty - at least one member of the University's teaching staff from a cognate discipline area - one member external to the programme team concerned but internal to the partner institution - senior administrator from the Partnerships Team (Secretary). - 4.2.2.
 The membership of the panel may be varied at the Chair's discretion. - 4.2.3.
-The proposed partnership and dual, multiple or joint award arrangement are evaluated by the panel either by correspondence or via a meeting of the panel held at the University, supported where appropriate by: - one or more visits to the partner institution by representatives of the approval panel to view facilities and resources and meet with students - discussions with relevant members of the University Department(s) concerned. - The panel may request further information to be submitted by either the relevant University Department(s) or the partner institution at any stage in the approval process. - 4.2.4.
-The approval panel will determine whether the proposed partnership and dual, multiple or joint award should be approved; any conditions and/or recommendations attached to approval for the University or the partner institution (or both) to action or consider; and the date when approval will commence.
+The proposed partnership and double or joint award arrangement are evaluated by the panel either by correspondence or via a meeting of the panel held at the University, supported where appropriate by: - one or more visits to the partner institution by representatives of the approval panel to view facilities and resources and meet with students - discussions with relevant members of the University Department(s) concerned. - The panel may request further information to be submitted by either the relevant University Department(s) or the partner institution at any stage in the approval process. - 4.2.4.
+Institutional alignment report - 4.2.4.1.
+The approval panel will determine whether the proposed partnership and double or joint award should be approved; any conditions and/or recommendations attached to approval for the University or the partner institution (or both) to action or consider; and the date when approval will commence.
 The panel's discussions will be summarised in a report of the approval panel which will be drafted by the panel secretary in liaison with the Chair and other members of the panel.
-A deadline will be set by which conditions and/or recommendations should be met and/or responded to. - 4.2.5.
-The Partnerships Education Committee and the relevant Faculty Education Committee consider the report and make a joint recommendation to Education Committee and AQSC that the partnership and the dual, multiple or joint award be approved, subject to any conditions contained in the report being met.
-The PEC will monitor subsequent progress against any conditions and recommendations contained within the report, in liaison with the relevant Faculty Dean.
+A deadline will be set by which conditions and/or recommendations should be met and/or responded to. - 4.2.4.2.
+The Dean of Partnerships and the relevant Faculty Education Committee consider the report and jointly make a recommendation to Education Committee and Senate that the partnership be approved and a recommendation to Academic Quality and Standards Committee that any proposed courses be validated; approvals are subject to any conditions contained in the report being met.
+The Partnerships Team will monitor subsequent progress against any conditions and recommendations contained within the report, in liaison with the relevant Faculty Dean.
+The responses will be reported to Education Committee, Senate and Academic Quality and Standards Committee when the conditions have been met.